dhis2/developer-portal/blog/2021-11-04-introducing-pwa.md

 ![Dashboard not available offline](./assets/introducing-pwa/dashboard-not-available-offline.png)

 The dashboard here is the **cacheable section** – it’s only made available offline when you do so explicitly.
-The rest of the app that continues to work while offline is called the **app shell**, and includes content like the scripts that run the app’s behavior, some user and server data, and the user’s list of dashboards.
+The rest of the app that continues to work while offline includes content like the scripts that run the app’s behavior, some user and server data, and the user’s list of dashboards.

 #### Setting up the sections